-The full text of the assessment guidelines and units of competency is included in the national Screen and Media Training Package (CUF07) available at the NTIS website (www.ntis.gov.au).
+The full text of the assessment guidelines and units of competency is included in the national Screen and Media Training Package (CUF07) available at www.training.gov.au.

 In addition to the assessment guidelines, the Training Package contains an evidence guide for the assessment of each unit of competency within courses in the VET CEC.